revx0012/troll-termux/scripts/ENTER_WHY/README.md

 it will say do not press enter

-after you just don't listen and press enter anyway (4 times) it spams "WHY" in rainbow colors, it never ends.
+after you just don't listen and press enter anyway (4 times) it spams "WHY DID YOU PRESS ENTER?" in rainbow colors, it never ends.

 please do not abuse this script as it is harmless. you can also exit it by doing CTRL + C